How To Grow a Cleaning Service Network Marketing

 - Keep it short.
 Be succinct.
 According to Wikipedia, an adult’s attention span is eight seconds, so be sure to give just enough information (and more importantly perhaps the right information) so that after only hearing a sentence or two, someone knows what you do – and if it’s a pitch, what you need.

-- Have a hook, “The objective of the first ten or fifteen seconds is to have your prospective investors want to listen to the next forty-five or fifty seconds differently, more intently than they would have otherwise.”
+- Have a hook, “The objective of the first ten or fifteen seconds is to h want to listen for the next forty-five or fifty seconds differently, more intently than they would have otherwise.”

 - Don’t forget the pitch.
 It’s easy to get so caught up in the details of who you are that you neglect to mention what you need.

 - Don’t overwhelm with technical jargon.
 While being able to mention one or two amazing and memorable phrases or figures can be useful, don’t fill your elevator speech with numbers or jargon.